Artekit/Artekit_TMP116/README.md

 # Artekit AK-TMP116N - Library for Arduino

 The [Artekit AK-TMP116N](https://www.artekit.eu/products/breakout-boards/ak-tmp116n/) is a breakout board for the Texas Instruments TMP116N temperature sensor.
-The TMP116N is a of low-power, high-precision temperature sensor with integrated EEPROM memory.
+The TMP116N is a low-power, high-precision temperature sensor with integrated EEPROM memory.
 The sensor provides a 16-bit temperature result with a resolution of 0.0078 °C and an accuracy of up to ±0.3°C with no calibration.

 [![](https://www.artekit.eu/resources/doc/ak-tmp116n/ak-tmp116n-blog.jpg)](https://www.artekit.eu/products/breakout-boards/ak-tmp116n/)